Welcome to SPORTSMART Ireland

 Free shipping on orders above €49

-Here you will find our range of knee protectors that may be suitable for those who have suffered an ACL injury.
-The protectors that are suitable for ACL injuries often have articulated rails that stabilise the knee and activate the muscles around the knee joint, which helps to relieve the knee joint.
-For those living with an ACL injury, a knee brace can provide support and reduce discomfort, allowing you to return to your previous level of activity more quickly.
+Here you will find our range of knee braces for ACL injuries.
+Protectors suitable for cruciate ligament injuries often have articulated splints that stabilise the knee and activate the muscles around the knee joint, which helps to relieve pressure on the knee.
+For those living with a cruciate ligament injury, a knee protector can provide support and reduce discomfort, allowing you to return to your previous level of activity more quickly.
+All products are in stock and can be ordered quickly and easily online.

 View as